Cooper visits Duke Hospital to observe COVID-19 vaccinations

 “What a wonderful thing to get these vaccines into people’s arms and to begin the process of turning the corner on this pandemic,” Cooper said Monday.

-Cooper and Dr. Mandy Cohen, Secretary of the N.C.
-Department of Health and Human Services, toured the hospital and thanked workers checking in, waiting in line, receiving and administering vaccinations.
+Cooper and Dr. Mandy Cohen, North Carolina's secretary of health, toured the hospital and thanked workers checking in, waiting in line, receiving and administering vaccinations.

 As Cooper toured the facility, he spoke with a mother and daughter who are both nurses at Duke.